kwonus/Quelle/Vanilla-Quelle.md

 *“noun ... said|says|stated|replied ...
 [Trump president|predidency]”*

-Bracketed terms differ from the pipe symbol in that all terms within brackets are required, but the order is leaxed within the quoted phrase.
-As non-quoted segments are always unordered, bracketed terms can only be invoked within a quoted segment.
+Bracketed terms differ from the pipe symbol in that all terms within brackets are required, but the order is relaxed within the quoted phrase.
+As non-quoted clauses are always unordered, bracketed terms can only be invoked within a quoted search clause.

 The serch clause above would match any of these phrases: